laymonage/slides-student-maintainer/slides.md

 </style>

 <!--
-Thank you everybody for coming, and thanks to all the organizers for such a wonderful event.
-It's not my first time speaking at a conference, but it is my first time at PyCon UK and my first PyCon as well, so I'm very excited to be here.

 I'm Sage Abdullah, you can find me online @laymonage on GitHub, Mastodon, Bluesky, and other places.

 I'm from Indonesia.